The UP Center for Women’s and Gender Studies as the lead research and policy advocacy hub for gender and women’s studies in the country

 |Programs and Projects|

-The Center has four major programs: curriculum development; research; publication and resource collection; training and extension.
+The Center has four major programs: curriculum development; research; publication and resource collection; training, extension and outreach.

 Among its projects are the service facilities: gender-sensitive day-care center and feminist/gender-sensitive counseling and psycho-social assistance.

-Magsaysay Avenue cor.
-Ylanan St., University of the Philippines Diliman, Quezon City 1101 Philippines
+Magsaysay Avenue corner Ylanan Street University of the Philippines Diliman, Quezon City 1101 Philippines

 Email address: [email protected]